esimonds/PhenoSOM/README.md

 ## Q: Should I use PhenoSOM to analyze my own mass cytometry data?
-Probably not, for the reasons below.
-This script was born in 2016 and many new analysis tools have been published in the years since.
+Probably not, for three reasons.
+Firstly, this script was born in 2016 and many new analysis tools have been published in the years since.
 I would recommend using more recent or more actively developed mass cytometry data analysis tools.
 Check out [Cytoforum](http://cytoforum.stanford.edu) for an active community of mass cytometry users and discussions on the latest algorithms.

-Please also be aware that PhenoSOM doesn't do anything particularly novel -- it simply strings together a few existing R packages that were created by and are maintained by others.
+Secondly, PhenoSOM doesn't do anything particularly novel -- it simply strings together a few existing R packages that were created by and are maintained by others.
 PhenoSOM is not an R package.
 It's just a set of scripts, and it is not actively maintained or supported.

-The help documentation is limited to what you find in this README, [the Wiki](https://github.com/esimonds/PhenoSOM/wiki), and in the comments in the script itself.
+Thirdly, the help documentation is limited to what you find in this README, [the Wiki](https://github.com/esimonds/PhenoSOM/wiki), and in the comments in the script itself.
 I am mainly depositing it here on GitHub for posterity.

-If you're savvy with R and, despite all these caveats, you want to run your data through PhenoSOM, great -- I hope it's useful to you.
+If you're savvy with R and, despite all these caveats, you want to run your data through PhenoSOM, that's great, and I hope it's useful to you.

 ## Q: Who should use PhenoSOM?
 The main audience for this GitHub project is bioinformatics researchers who would like to compare and contrast approaches for clustering and/or differential analysis.
-I think the core workflow of PhenoSOM (e.g. FlowSOM of individual files followed by PhenoGraph of the aggregate) has merit and if it stands up to some more rigorous testing, perhaps someone would be motivated to implement it in a smarter, more user-friendly way.
-This script evolved a lot over 5 years, and I am not a professional programmer, so I apologize in advance that the code is inelegant, to say the least.
+I think the core workflow of PhenoSOM is powerful and useful (e.g. FlowSOM of individual files followed by PhenoGraph of the aggregate; then repeating this on the CD45-positive cells).
+Perhaps, if it stands up to some more rigorous testing, someone would be motivated to implement it in a smarter, more user-friendly way.
+This script evolved a lot over 5 years, and I am not a professional programmer, so I apologize that the code is inelegant, to say the least.

-In addiiton to bioinformatics researchers, there is a small subset of mass cytometry users at UCSF that have been using the PhenoSOM script in their own research since 2016, and this project is also meant to serve as a resource for them.
+In addition to bioinformatics researchers, there is a small subset of mass cytometry users at UCSF that have been using the PhenoSOM script in their own research since 2016, and this project is also meant to serve as a resource for them.